 Residency options

 The country does not offer a specific digital nomad visa, as most remote workers and freelancers enter on a tourist visa or e-visa.
-While Vietnam does not mandate health insurance for Tourists or e-visas, it is strongly recommended that you have comprehensive travel health insurance to cover potential medical expenses and emergencies.
+While Vietnam does not require health insurance for Tourists or e-visas, it is strongly recommended that you have comprehensive travel health insurance to cover potential medical expenses and emergencies.
 Ensure that your policy meets your needs and is valid for the full duration of your stay.

 Expat community